Philadelphia City Council passes bill to help restaurants stay afloat amid pandemic

 "It's an unfair playing field," said Coyle. " Most restaurants are doing everything they can to make sure you're COVID protocol."

-Faith in a successful vaccine rollout is also helping keep hope alive.
+Faith in a successful vaccine rollout is also helping keep owners' hopes alive.

 "With more rapid testing available, I think that should make more people comfortable in going out and dining," said Bloom.
 "It should make city government more comfortable opening businesses and restaurants to allow us to serve our customers."